csfeeser/ansible_essentials/jinja2_intro_lesson.md

 ### Lab Objective

-  - To build Jinja templates and gain and understanding of how templating can be leveraged with NetBox.
+  - To build Jinja templates and gain and understanding of how templating can be leveraged.

 ### Procedure

 1. Jinja2 is a templating engine that helps transform raw data into dynamic content.
 Its core features include variables `{{ variable }}` for data insertion, control structures such as loops `{% for item in list %}` and conditional statements `{% if condition %}`, alongside filters `{{ name | capitalize }}` for data formatting.
-This functionality is key in customizing text outputs, making it a valuable tool for tasks involving NetBox.
+This functionality is key in customizing text outputs, making it a valuable tool for tasks.

-0. To save us from hopping around inside of Netbox and making a lot of changes we'll have to undo later, head to this free [Jinja2 templating site](https://j2live.ttl255.com/).
+0. Head to this free [Jinja2 templating site](https://j2live.ttl255.com/).
 This site is designed to help you test a Jinja Template, and is perfect for learning how they work.
 Copy the information below into the 'Jinja2 Template' and 'Jinja2 Data' fields respectively:

     **Jinja2 Template**
     ```